SanderLedegen/advent-of-code-2017/README.md

-# Advent of Code 2017
+# Advent of Code

 ## What?
-A collection of solutions for the challenges of [AoC 2017](http://adventofcode.com/2017).
+A collection of solutions for the challenges of [AoC](http://adventofcode.com).
 Starting from the first of December all the way to Christmas 🎄, every day a challenge is posted at Advent of Code.

 ## Why?
 ¯\\\_(ツ)\_/¯ For the lulz and to keep sharp of course! 💩